Ricardonied/Slack-Data-Handler/README.md

 # 📚 Slack Conversation Analysis Toolkit

-This repository contains three R scripts designed to assist in the extraction, structuring, and analysis of Slack workspace exports.
+This repository contains three main R scripts designed to assist in the extraction, structuring, and analysis of Slack workspace exports.
 Together, these tools enable both human-readable reporting and advanced text mining of Slack conversations.

 ---

 ## 📁 Overview of Scripts

-### 1. `slack_export`
+### 1. `slack_export.R`

 **Purpose**:
 Generates formatted **PDF files** for each Slack channel and a consolidated **CSV file** with all messages for archival or reading.